Animal (Motor Ace album)

-Animal is the third and most recent studio album by Australian post-grunge band Motor Ace, released in August 2005.
+Animal is the third studio album by Australian post-grunge band Motor Ace, released in August 2005.
 The album peaked at number 21 on the ARIA Charts.
 The commercial failure of the album prompted Motor Ace to officially disband by the end of 2005.

 Singles

 The album spawned two singles, "Tomorrow's Gone" was released in June 2005 and peaked at number 41 on the ARIA singles chart.
 "A little Closer" was released in September 2005 and peaked at number 99 on the ARIA chart.